Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 The training of clinically-competent, ethical, self-aware, and culturally sensitive psychologists is central to our mission.
 (Please click here for more information on the training program’s commitment to diversity.)
 We provide training to as many as thirty graduate students from diverse disciplines each year.
 All training is provided on site.
 The CSUHN does not use any distance education technologies for training or supervision.
 The seven training cohorts that comprise our training program are described very briefly below.

 Our Doctoral Internship in Health Service Psychology has been accredited by the American Psychological Association since 1973 and was one of the first university counseling services to earn this recognition.
 Our Master’s Internships in Social Work and Counseling are offered to students from CSU and other regional institutions.
 Advanced Practicum placements are open to third, fourth, and fifth year doctoral psychology graduate students from CSU and nearby universities, and GSA positions are sometimes offered to advanced-level doctoral psychology graduate students in CSU’s Counseling Psychology graduate program.
-The second year Psychology Practicum program also is offered in conjunction with CSU’s doctoral program in Counseling Psychology and is only open to their students.
+The second year Psychology Practicum (Prac 1) also is offered in conjunction with CSU’s doctoral program in Counseling Psychology and is only open to their students.
 We also offer Post-Doctoral and Post-Masters Fellowships.
-These fellowships provide opportunities to continue to build skills as a generalist clinician while also developing skills working with one or more specialized areas (DAY, Primary Care Behavioral Health, and iTEAM).
+These fellowships provide opportunities to continue to build skills as a generalist clinician while also developing skills working with one or more specialized areas (DAY Programs, Primary Care Behavioral Health, and iTEAM).

 Statement of Aims: